-News of the sequel comes courtesy of The Hollywood Reporter, who report that Paramount Pictures CEO Jim Gianopulos has unveiled a new deal with Netflix.
+News of the sequel first broke in November, when The Hollywood Reporter revealed that Paramount Pictures CEO Jim Gianopulos has unveiled a new deal with Netflix.

 According to the publication, the To All The Boys I've Loved Before sequel will be one of the first projects to begin production under the new Paramount-Netflix deal.

 TATBILB director Susan Johnson confirmed the reports on Instagram, writing "Well, the cat's out of the bag!
 Thanks for the support, everyone!!!
 It's all you!"